With the 2020 field finalised and ready to go, we take a look at how the qualification process works

 How To Qualify For The US Open

-The big names will have mostly been granted exemptions (the criteria can be seen below) but the rest of the field will be made up of players who fought through the stringent qualification process.
+The big names will have mostly been granted exemptions (the criteria can be seen below) but the rest of the field will be made up of players who qualified in a variety of different ways.

 Full exemptions are given to golfers who meet any of the criteria below:

 1) Winner of the U.S. Open in the last 10 years

 2) Players who finished in the top-10 in the 2019 U.S. Open

 3. Winner of the 2019 U.S. Senior Open Championship

 4) Winner of the 2019 U.S. Amateur Championship